microwebteam/docker-proxy-traefik/README.md

     docker-compose -f docker-compose.yml -p proxy up -d

 New Docker network `proxy_public` will be created.
-Add all public containers to this network
+Add all public containers to this network.

 ## Exposed ports